wmeints/tasty-beans/README.md

 ```

 When asked, enter a password for the database server.
-The password is stored as a secret in the Kubernetes cluster.
+We're storing the secret in the Kubernetes cluster.